uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 * Inside of each code file created by the group

 #### Statement in README File
-Insert in the README file the MIT License:
+Insert in the README file the Apache 2.0 License:

 ```
 ![APM license](https://img.shields.io/badge/License-MIT-brightgreen)